 Heading out on vacation is the obvious and most common reason to turn on an out-of-office message.
 And an OOO email message is critical in alerting your contacts, clients, and colleagues that it will take you a few days to respond to any incoming email you receive while you’re out.

 This isn’t a hard rule, but I also recommend that before you head out on vacation, you send emails to key clients, active prospects, and other important collaborators a few working days prior to your upcoming vacation, so they won’t be surprised to receive your auto-reply message and can plan for your departure.
 (Ever done a maternity leave?
 Treat a vacation as you would a mini-version of it, and front-load work projects.)

 Vacations aren’t the only time to turn the email automatic reply on, though.
 OOO replies are also helpful when you are in a place where you won’t be checking e-mail for a stretch of time.
 You may, perhaps, be out at a work conference, giving a talk, or serving on jury duty (or, again, on maternity leave).
 Any of these circumstances are good ones to let your constituents know, via an auto-reply, they won’t get an immediate response.
 And if you do wind up responding before your auto-reply message is set to turn off, the person to whom you’re writing will get a pleasant surprise.

-How do I turn on Out of Office message?
-It's easy.
-If you're wondering, how do I set up an out of the office message in Outlook, Outlook allows you to set up out-of-office messages through the Out of Office Assistant, located under the tools menu. simply check the box that says "Send Out of Office auto-replies."
-Most versions give you the option to send them only to people within your organizational or to external senders as well.
+Luckily, setting up an OOO message is simple with most email platforms.
+On Outlook, you use the Out of Office Assistant located under the tools menu.
+Simply check the box that says "Send Out of Office auto-replies."
+Most versions give you the option to send them only to people within your organization or to external senders as well.
 You can also craft separate messages for these two groups and select a date and time range for the auto-replies to be sent.

 Gmail, Yahoo, and most other email platforms have similar features.